ankitjain28may/autoscroll.js/README.md

 ```

 ###With HTML
-Add a `data-config` attribute to your element.
+Add a `data-config` attribute to your element and a class `scroller`.
 Options can be set in JSON in the value.

 ``` html
 <div class="scroller" id="id-1" data-config='{ "amount": 150, "delay": 1500 }'>